"We Are Murray"

 Once color was being applied, some found that additional lines needed to be added to help define a shape or space.
 As you see in the example, the sun could add more definition and color variety if the sun-rays were blocked instead of a single line.

 At the end of the day, the University and BTSALP students learned how to improve the murals through the perspective and creativity of the high school and junior high students.
-Those same students will be invited to the Murray Amphitheater later in the year to help paint the final murals alongside the University and BTSALP students.
+Those same students will be invited to the Murray Mansion later in the year to help paint the final murals alongside the University and BTSALP students.

 Next, the University and BTSALP students will make their final touches on the nine murals and paint a small scaled version of each mural on canvass to present to the Murray City Arts Advisory Board.